PoojaTyagi-AI/Master-project/README.md

 # Masters Dissertation
-Taxi Trip Duration: Prediction and Analysis
+Taxi Trip Duration: Prediction and Analysis using Python